Located in: Ukraine

 The university has also received a confirmation from the Accreditation Agency in Health and Social Sciences for the successful completion of the accreditation procedure of its study program "Medicine" with the degree "Doctor of Medicine (M.D.)".

-KHIM’s campus is located on a quiet downtown street, not far from the scenic Kharkiv river to the south.
+KHIM’s campus is located on a quiet downtown street, not far from the scenic Kharkiv River to the south.
 International students will undoubtedly be smitten by the stern splendour of Soviet-style architecture and the vibrant Ukrainian city life surrounding them.

 Kharkiv is known as the Student’s City due to the many educational institutions in the city.
 Sharp minds from all over the world have chosen to study at this learning hub, and internationals will benefit from plenty of networking opportunities in a rich cultural environment.

-As a four-season country, Ukraine shines in all the colours of temperate continental climate.
+As a four-season country, Ukraine shines in all the colours of a temperate continental climate.
 Cold, snowy winters contrast with the warm, dry summers.
 Adventurers, wanderers, and international students are advised to prepare a balanced wardrobe for their stay.

 The spring semester begins in February and lasts until the first week of June.
 There is another examination period immediately after it, which takes about two weeks unless the dean prolongs it.
 Eventually, the Summer vacation begins, and future doctors can pursue their own endeavours.
-For those interested, KHIM provides the unique opportunity of a summer internship at the hospital in Knurow (Poland).
-The programme is free of charge, and students need only pay for the trip.

 Kharkiv Institute of Medicine is a branch of Kiev Medical University.
 As such, the Institute is internationally recognised just like its main counterpart in Kiev.
 The Institute's medical degree will be recognised all over the world.